munificent/game-programming-patterns/book/singleton.markdown

     ^code 11

-    With this, only `World` is globally available.
+    With this, only `Game` is globally available.
 Functions can get to the other systems <span name="demeter">through</span> it:

     ^code 12